-Our Mentoring Programme is open once again for new candidates who are building their careers.
-This Mentoring Programme is included in Membership, so there’s no additional cost to Member companies.
+Our Mentoring Programme is open once again for new candidates looking for support in building their careers.
+Our inclusive programme is open to all, whether in technical/engineering roles or key support functions; whether apprentices, technicians, experienced professionals, or managers.
+This Programme is included through Membership, so there’s no additional cost to Member companies.
 All of our mentors are recently retired/semi-retired senior professionals from the engineering and manufacturing industry, and all boast a wealth of experience in professional engineering, project management, and leadership roles.
 The Mentors work on a volunteer basis and are extremely passionate about transferring their knowledge and experience to the next generation of professionals.

 If you would like to explore how our mentoring scheme could support your organisation, contact email@example.com